emizoripx/whatsapp-cloudapi/README.md

 # WHATSAPP CLOUD API PACKAGE v1.0.0

-## Package for sending Whatsapp messages with the Whatsapp Cloud Api service.
+## Package for sending Whatsapp messages with the Whatsapp Cloud Api Service.

 ### Supports
 - Send messages with a predefined template.